saper0/revisiting_robustness/README.md

 ## Analysing (Over-) Robustness

-The code in `exp_eval_robustness.py` trains a models with the provided hyperparameters and then, analysis its classic as well as semantic-aware robustness.
+The code in `exp_eval_robustness.py` trains a models with the provided hyperparameters and then, analyzes its classic as well as semantic-aware robustness.
 The corresponding *seml* experiment configuration files can be found in [config/eval_robustness](config/eval_robustness/).

 Exemplary, the corresponding configuration file for the GCN+LP architecture is `csbm_gcn_lp.yaml`.
 It can be run by executing